putuwaw/thesis/README.md

 # thesis

-Web-Based Balinese Language Text Classification using MNB
+Web-Based Balinese Language Text Classification using MNB.

 ## Prerequisites

 This project is basically a Django app with Tailwind CSS, so you need:
 - Python 3.10
+- uv
 - npm

-But you can easily take a look into the project using Docker, so you need:
+You can easily take a look into the project using Docker, so optionally you need:
 - Docker
 - docker-compose

 ## Installation

-1. Clone the repository
+1. Clone the repository:
 ```
 git clone https://github.com/putuwaw/thesis.git
 ```